Bargs/Notes/books/joyOfClojure/ch5_notes.md

 You can get an item at an index using `nth`, `get`, or by using the vector as a function (e.g. (vector-name 4)).
 Values can be changed with `assoc`.
 Items in nested vectors can be reached with `assoc-in`, `get-in`, and `update-in`.

+### Vectors as stacks

+The Clojure equivalent to push and pop for vectors are `conj` and `pop`.
+These functions operate on the right side of the vector. `pop` returns a new vector with the last item removed, instead of the popped element.
+You can get the last element from the vector using `peek`.
+These operations are also "essentially" constant time.

+### Subvectors

+You can efficiently grab a slice from a vector using the `subvec` function.
+It takes a starting (inclusive) and ending (exclusive) index and returns the subvector described by those fence posts.
+The `subvec` function is efficient because the subvector holds a reference to the original vector and just does some offset math to provide the correct values.

+`MapEntry`s are also vectors, which can be useful.

+### Things you can't do with vectors

+1. Vectors aren't sparse.
+In other words, you can't have holes at random indexes in your vectors.
+Any operation that would create such a vector (deleting any index but the rightmost, adding an item to an index past the end) won't work.

+2. Vectors cannot be used as queues efficiently (since efficient operations only happen on the end of the vector, not the beginning).
+Use a `PersistentQueue` if you want that.

+3. Vectors should not be used as sets.
+The `contains?` function only checks for the existence of keys (for a vector, an index) not values.